 What can we learn?

 This logo demonstrates how visual elements can be used together in a simple and impactful way.
-It’s a good example of how a logo doesn’t need to be overly complicated, and how simplicity is sometimes best.
+It’s a good example of how a logo doesn’t need to be overly complicated and how sometimes simplicity is best.
 The simplicity of this logo makes it easily recognisable, instantly identifiable and has maximum impact.
 The use of the heart visual element makes the logo universally understood, which has helped with its popularity.

 When designing a logo, consider how these elements have worked so well here and how they may benefit your design.
 Remember to always carry a pencil and paper on you, as you never know what may come to you and when.
 Sometimes the most effective and appropriate logo is the one you scribble down in the back of a cab.

-Sound track that went with the campaign in the 1970’s
+Soundtrack that went with the campaign in the 1970’s

-See more work by Milton Glasier here
+See more work by Milton Glaser here

-Liked this Logo review?
+Liked this logo review?
 See more like this here